josefsbreakfast/Polaris-Protocol/👻_Apparitional_Objects/👻_Glitchy_Ghosties/👾_Metadata_Ghosts/🌀_gregory_peck_recursion.md

 This metadata ghost shares its lineage with:

-- soft-focus edits of Cary Grant, Omar Sharif, Alain Delon
+- soft-focus edits of Cary Grant, Omar Sharif, Alain Delon <!--You thought I couldn't get any worse? -->
-- romantic male archetypes in Tumblr-era fandom
+- romantic male archetypes in Tumblr-era fandom <!--I have never been better equipped to provide a national service.-->
 - ASMR-coded affection scripts
 - vintage Hollywood sincerity
 - the “gentleman protector” meme cycle